dotnet/orleans/Orleans-Streams/Streams-Programming-APIs.md

 Grain implementation class of type `MyGrainType` can declare an attribute `[ImplicitStreamSubscription("MyStreamNamespace")]`.
 This tells the streaming runtime that when an event is generated on a stream with GUID XXX and namespace `"MyStreamNamespace"` namespace, it should be delivered to grain XXX of type `MyGrainType`.
 That is, the consumer grain identity is determined based on stream identity GUID and consumer grain type is determined based on the presense of `ImplicitStreamSubscription` attribute.

 The presense of `ImplicitStreamSubscription`causes the streaming runtime to automaticaly subsribe this grain to a stream and deliver the stream events to it.
-However, the grain code still needs to tell the runtime how it wanst events to be processed.
+However, the grain code still needs to tell the runtime how it wants events to be processed.
 Essentialy, it need to attach the `IAsyncObserver`.
 Therefore, when the grain is activated, the grain code inside `OnActivateAsync` needs to call:

 ``` csharp
 IStreamProvider streamProvider = base.GetStreamProvider("SimpleStreamProvider");